AlanKrajina/JS-learn/README.md

 `Prototypal Inheritance`:
-A prototype is a working object instance.
-Objects inherit directly from other objects.
+Instances inherit directly from other objects.
+Instances are typically instantiated via factory functions or `Object.create()`.

+Instances may be composed from many different objects, allowing for easy selective inheritance.

 ```js
 as above in Example of Prototypal Inheritance